An ectopic pregnancy occurs when a fertilised egg implants itself outside of the uterus, usually in a fallopian tube.

-- Diarrhoea and vomiting
+- Diarrhoea and vomiting.

-It is important to diagnose an ectopic pregnancy as early as possible, as this may help to avoid further complications.
-You should contact your healthcare provider if you:
+It’s important to diagnose an ectopic pregnancy as early as possible, to help avoid further complications.

 - Experience unusual vaginal bleeding

-- Have persistent abdominal pain
+- Have persistent abdominal pain.

 You should contact your healthcare provider as a matter of urgency if you: